 Native milkweeds (Asclepias spp.) are essential for monarch butterfly (Danaus plexippus) caterpillars and support a diversity of pollinators with their abundant nectar.
 By including milkweeds in gardens, landscaping, wildlife habitat restoration projects, and native revegetation efforts, you can provide breeding habitat for monarchs as well as a valuable nectar source for butterflies, bees, and other beneficial insects.
-As part of our Project Milkweed, we have created this comprehensive national directory of milkweed seed vendors to help you find sources of seed.
+We have created this comprehensive national directory of native milkweed seed vendors to help you find sources of seed.
 To learn more about monarch butterflies and how you can participate in conservation efforts, please visit the Xerces Society’s Monarch Butterfly Conservation page or the Monarch Joint Venture webpage.

 We also advise you to read the important considerations detailed here: